wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

   <problem url_name="b40ecbe4ed1b4280ae93e2a158edae6f"/>
  </vertical>

-Theorectically, there is no limit to the levels of component nesting you can use in your course.
+Theoretically, there is no limit to the levels of component nesting you can use in your course.